RichDeBourke/simple-f3-multi-lang-site/README.md

 **2019/07/02** – Implemented `display=swap` on the Google Fonts, which eliminates the need for a font manager, at least for Google Fonts (I was using [Font Face Observer](https://fontfaceobserver.com/)).

 **2020/01/20** – Validated the site works with Fat-Free 3.7.1 and Bootstrap 4.4.1, and made some minor edits to the content.

+**2020/07/05** – Validated the site works with Fat-Free 3.7.2, Bootstrap 4.5.0, and jQery 3.5.1, eliminated the non-minified CSS files (just supplying minified CSS files on the website),and made some minor edits to the content (including an explanation about how I'm doing Sass in VS Code).